Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 [+] Saving dictionary to marcus.txt, counting 45074 words.
 [+] Now load your pistolero with marcus.txt and shoot!
 Good luck!
 ```
-We now have a dictionary of `45073` words, here's a snippet of that file (words chosen arbitrarily):
+We now have a wordlist with `45073` entries, here's a snippet of that file (words chosen arbitrarily):
 ```console
 rome_61214
 rome_621